-Step Into Art Spotlight, January 2016
+Step Into Art with the Murphy School, January 2016

 “Step Into Art: In the Words of Murphy School Third Graders”